 - Every week, each sub-group agrees to meet in person for 1-3 hours, with breaks as desired.
 The goals are:

 - document past week's progress towards quarterly or annual goals

 - get feedback/mentorship from brilliant team of collaborators

 - make plan for next week

-- The intention is that everybody that attends a given sub-group meeting is a co-author on all manuscripts that result.
+- The goal is that everybody that attends a given sub-group meeting is a co-author on all manuscripts that result.
 That means each person provides valuable/substantive feedback/effort/progress towards the goals.